Gunplay (rapper)

-Richard Welton Morales Jr. (born July 18, 1979), better known by his stage name Gunplay, is an American rapper known for his association with fellow rapper Rick Ross, with whom he formed the hip hop group Triple C's in 2005, along with rappers Torch and Young Breed.
+Richard Welton Morales Jr. (born July 18, 1979), better known by his stage name Gunplay, is an American rapper from Carol City, Florida.
+He is best known for his work with fellow rapper Rick Ross, with whom he formed the hip hop group Triple C's in 2005, alongside Torch and Young Breed.
 Following their debut album, Custom Cars & Cycles (2009), Morales signed a solo recording contract with Ross' Maybach Music Group, which entered a joint venture with Def Jam Recordings in July 2012.
 His debut studio album, Living Legend (2015), narrowly entered the Billboard 200 and served as his only release on a major label.

 Early life

 Born Richard Morales Jr. to a Puerto Rican father and Jamaican mother on July 18, 1979, Morales spent some of his early childhood in Opa-locka.
 By age 10, Morales' parents divorced and the family split.
 His father returned to Puerto Rico.
 Morales, his mother and younger brother later settled in Carol City located in Miami-Dade County.
 At the age of 15, Morales dropped out of high school after being told he would have to repeat ninth grade.
 After leaving school, Morales started using and selling cocaine at the age of 16 saying he used to spend $600–700 a week on drugs and thousands after his record deal.